Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 May Help Digestion

 Turmeric is being explored as a potential treatment for chronic digestive ailments, such as IBS.
-It has been used as a traditional remedy for digestive complaints in Indian for centuries.
+It has been used as a traditional remedy for digestive complaints in India for centuries.
 Anecdotal evidence from patients suggests it could provide relief from digestive troubles.
 However, scientific evidence for this is so far inconclusive.

 Potential Side Effects